robin-raymond/zax.io/flow-control.md

 #### `until` initialization statements and condition

 An `until` statement will repeat over a code block `until` a condition is `true`.
-An `until` statement can contain initialization statements with a condition followed by a repeated code block which must be separated by a sub-statement separator (`;;`).
-If a value is declared, the declared value's scope only exists within the context of the `until` control flows.
+An `until` statement can contain an initialization statement with a condition followed by a repeatable code block which must be separated by a sub-statement separator (`;;`) except for the repeatable code block.
+If a value is declared in an initialization statement then that value's scope only exists within the context of an `until` control flow.

 ````zax
 print final : ()(...) = {